Types of Nursing Home Abuse

 When a physician or caregiver acts in a way that causes emotional pain or suffering, it’s considered emotional abuse.

-Types of emotional abuse include yelling or screaming, intimidation, name-calling, threatening, speaking to a resident in a demeaning way, causing a resident to feel guilty, ignoring them, restricting access to necessities, scapegoating, and withdrawing affection.
+Types of emotional abuse include yelling or screaming, non-verbal psychological abuse, intimidation, name-calling, threatening, speaking to a resident in a demeaning way, causing a resident to feel guilty, ignoring them, restricting access to necessities, scapegoating, and withdrawing affection.

 When a nursing home resident experiences emotional abuse they may become depressed, withdrawn, or show signs of increasing agitation.